The Weatherization Program enables income-eligible families to reduce their energy bills by making their homes more energy efficient.

 Since 1977, weatherization services have been provided to more than 7 million homes and enjoy greater home comfort, safety and energy efficiency.

-If you are a residential applicant (homeowner) or renter (with landlord permission), please click here to see if you qualify for weatherization assistance.
+If you are a residential applicant (homeowner) or renter (with landlord permission), download the Weatherization Income Qualifications Limits to see if you qualify for weatherization assistance.

 Single-family homes, multi-family homes (townhomes, duplexes, apartment complexes) and mobile homes or trailers, qualify for this program as long as it is a primary residence in Arizona.
-If you qualify, click here.
+Download the WAP Contact Information/Service Areas by County to see if you qualify.

 The Weatherization Program has the primary mission of reducing the fuel or electricity expense for space heating, space cooling, and water heating for income-eligible households, while improving the health and safety of the dwelling's occupants.